 Among his greatest accomplishments as Premier of Newfoundland and Labrador was his “no more give aways” approach to natural resource development.
 Negotiating groundbreaking agreements with the largest oil and gas companies in the world resulted in unprecedented royalty rates and local benefits for the people of the province.
 Additionally, these agreements gained the province equity stakes in the lucrative industry.
 As Premier, he also re-negotiated the Atlantic Accord with the Federal Government resulting in a 2 billion payment to the province.
 Under his leadership, the province started development of the Lower Churchill project, achieved “have” status for the first time in confederation, dramatically reduced debt levels, implemented aggressive and competitive personal and business tax regimes, and positioned Newfoundland and Labrador as a preferred tourism destination.
 As well, his government implemented a nation-leading Poverty Reduction Strategy and the most attractive Student Aid Programs in the country.
 He also oversaw the negotiation and settlement of centuries old land claims with Aboriginal peoples.

-Since returning to the private sector, Mr. Williams has brought the American Hockey League (AHL) back to St. John’s as the franchise holder of the farm team for the NHL Winnipeg Jets.
-The St. John’s IceCaps sold out every single game during the first three and a half seasons, and continues to enjoy the highest attendance rates in the league.
+Since returning to the private sector, Mr. Williams brought the American Hockey League (AHL) back to St. John’s as the franchise holder of the farm team for the NHL Winnipeg Jets and the Montreal Canadiens.
+The St. John’s IceCaps sold out every single game during the first three and a half seasons, and enjoyed great success in the league.
 Through DewCor, he is also building one of the largest land developments in Atlantic Canada.
 With more than 2,400 acres of prime real estate in the south end of St. John’s, the Galway development will consist of residential, commercial, and industrial components.
 Other real estate developments include Westfield Condominiums in St. John’s.
-Other ventures include Glendenning Golf Course, The Willows Golf Course, IceCaps Entertainment and the Williams Family Foundation.
+Other ventures include Glendenning Golf Course, The Willows Golf Course and the Williams Family Foundation.

 Mr. Williams has served as Chair of the Canadian Parliamentary Channel, Chair of the Newfoundland and Labrador Film Development Corporation, Chair of the Provincial Government Offshore Oil Impact Advisory Council, and a member of charitable organizations such as the Terry Fox Marathon of Hope, the Vera Perlin Society, Big Brothers/Big Sisters, Iris Kirby House, and the Arthritis Society.
 Donating his entire political salary, he founded the Williams Family Foundation, which focuses mainly on assisting sick children in need.